rfwlab/rfw/README.md

 guarded page.
 If a guard blocks the first navigation (for example by visiting `/protected` directly), the router falls back to the root route instead of rendering a blank page.

+## Animations

+The `v1/animation` package provides pure-Go helpers that drive `requestAnimationFrame` loops and update element styles without relying on the Web Animations API.
+Helpers like `Translate`, `Fade`, `Scale`, and `ColorCycle` let components apply motion effects to elements selected by CSS selectors.
+The example app exposes an `/animations` route demonstrating these helpers with moving, fading, scaling and color-cycling blocks.

 ## Usage

 Install the `rfw-cli`: